Minimally-Invasive, Innovative Therapy Used for Treating Type 2 Diabetes and Obesity

 With many patients failing to meet surgical requirements for traditional bariatric surgery or afraid of undergoing operations, EBMTs are quickly starting to gain popularity.

-GI Dynamics® Inc. is a medical device company currently developing EndoBarrier®, a non-invasive EBMT for individuals with type 2 diabetes and obesity.
-And they will be enrolling patients in a new clinical trial at the University of Michigan later this year.
+GI Dynamics® Inc. is a medical device company that developed EndoBarrier®, a non-invasive EBMT for individuals with type 2 diabetes and obesity.
+And they are enrolling patients in a new clinical trial at the University of Michigan.

 U-M’s principal investigator, Allison R. Schulman, M.D., M.P.H., is an assistant professor of gastroenterology and internal medicine, as well as the director of bariatric endoscopy at Michigan Medicine.

-Michigan Health Lab spoke to Schulman about the upcoming study, called STEP-1.
+Michigan Health Lab spoke to Schulman about the study, called STEP-1.

 Tell us more about the STEP-1 study: What does it entail?

 EndoBarrier® is a duodenal device that is placed and removed endoscopically.
-This device is being evaluated for patients with type 2 diabetes and obesity who have failed pharmacological therapy, and who do not qualify for or do not wish to undergo bariatric surgery.
+This device is being evaluated for patients with type 2 diabetes and obesity who have failed pharmacological therapy.

-Michigan Medicine will be one of four participating sites in the upcoming pivotal study (STEP-1) evaluating this device.
-The study will consist of randomized EndoBarrier® implant and control arms.
-Both arms will receive identical lifestyle therapy that complies with the American Diabetes Association guidelines.
+Michigan Medicine is one of four participating sites in the pivotal study (STEP-1) evaluating this device.
+The study consists of randomized EndoBarrier® implant and control arms.
+Both arms receive identical lifestyle therapies that comply with the American Diabetes Association guidelines.

 The primary goal of the STEP-1 study is to reduce, on average, blood sugar levels (HbA1c) in patients after 12 months of treatment.